-Once the oil is hot, sauté the garlic and ginger for a minute.
+Once the oil is hot, sauté ginger garlic for a minute.

 Once the oil is hot, add the onion and sauté for a couple of minutes or until they are soft and translucent.
 Then sauté the garlic and ginger for a minute.

-Now add the bell peppers and red onion cubes and cook for a minute.
+Now add red and green bell peppers and red onion cubes and cook for a minute.

-Add the chilli sauce, tomato ketchup, soy sauce, vinegar and stir well.
+Add red chili sauce, tomato ketchup, soy sauce, vinegar and stir well.